 Given the close anatomical proximity between the neck and shoulder, it’s no wonder the two are intimately related.
-With our hectic lifestyles that include driving, hunching over computers, and talking on the phone (not to mention stress arising from multiple sources), sometimes it seems like the muscles in the neck, upper back, and shoulders tighten up and hurt at the same time.
-The question is, between the neck and the shoulder, which one is the “chicken” and which is the “egg?”
+With our hectic lifestyles that include driving, hunching over computers and electronic devices, and talking on the phone (not to mention stress arising from multiple sources), sometimes it seems like the muscles in the neck, upper back, and shoulders tighten up and hurt at the same time.
+The question is, when it comes to pain in the neck and the shoulder, which one is the “chicken” and which is the “egg?”

 The neck gives rise to the nerves that innervate the head (C1-3 nerve roots), the shoulders (C4-5), and the arms (C5-T2).
 Hence, there are 8 sets of nerves in the neck, 12 sets in the thoracic (middle back region), 6 sets in the lumbar or low back region, and 5 sets in the sacrum, all of which travel to a specific destination allowing us to move our muscles and to feel hot, cold, sharp, vibration, and position sense.
 When these nerves get pinched or irritated, they lose their function and the ability to feel, making it challenging to button a shirt, thread a needle, or pick up small objects.
 It can also make it difficult to unscrew jars, squeeze a spray bottle, or lift a milk container from the refrigerator.
 Hence, the nerves arising from the neck, when pinched, can have a dramatic effect on our ability to carry out our desired activities in which shoulder, arm, and hand use is required.